FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/supporting_content/dimensions/invoiceissuer.md

 - Where do you get the following Azure Invoice Issuer values today?
   - Azure China scenario, is that in the CSP data under PartnerId/PartnerName?

-See [Appendix: Origination of the cost data](../appendix/origination_of_cost_data.md) section for potential scenarios and proposed values for the Invoice Issuer dimension.
+See [Appendix: Origination of cost data](../appendix/origination_of_cost_data.md) section for potential scenarios and proposed values for the Invoice Issuer dimension.

 ## Discussion / Scratch space